Police have resources they need, says minister as unrest threatens to persist

 Some areas may see a diminished police presence as a result of less robust preventative patrols because officers “can’t be in two places at once”, he said.

-Scanning CCTV and other footage in incident rooms to identify suspects and deploying to the scene of disorder means fewer staff on the beat, Mr Booth added.
+Scanning CCTV and other footage in incident rooms to identify suspects and deploying to the scene of disorder means fewer staff on the beat, Mr Booth warned.

 Officers taken out by injuries will also deplete forces, he said, adding: “It’s truly awful.
 These are the images I never want to see, of colleagues being battered just for doing their job.”